bonham000/celsius-rewards-explorer/README.md

+# Deprecated

+This repo is not updated anymore.
+You can clone it and add new CSV datasets if you wish.

 # Celsius Network Proof of Community Rewards Explorer

 This is a UI for visualizing the weekly [Celsius Network](https://celsius.network/) Proof of Community rewards datasets.